sdiehl/wiwinwlh/tutorial.md

 It is best to run this code without optimizations applied ``-O0`` so as to preserve the original call stack as represented in the source.
-With optimizations applied, this may often entirely different since GHC will rearrange the program in rather drastic ways.
+With optimizations applied, GHC will rearrange the program in rather drastic ways, resulting in what may be an entirely different call stack.

 See: